NIC-Golang/ecommerce-team-dotpep/src/core-shop-service/README.md

 - Product management: add, update, delete and view the list of products.
 - Order management: create, update and view orders.
-- - Authentication and authorization using GWT.
+- - Authentication and authorization using JWT.
 - Caching of data using Redis.